 No. Parameter

-223 323 Restart limit value: Gas pressure switch-min 1 = no restart 215 = 114 restarts 16 = continuous restart
+223 Restart limit value: Gas pressure switch-min

+323 1 = no restart

+215 = 114 restarts

+16 = continuous restart

+Recharging time:

-Recharging time: After the Operation phase
+After the Operation phase

-In that case, the LMV26 / LMV36 makes with gas shortage program a selectable number of start attempts until lockout occurs.

-The waiting time from one start attempt to the next is doubled each time, starting from a waiting time that can be parameterized.
+In that case, the LMV36 makes with gas shortage program a selectable number of start attempts until lockout occurs.
+The waiting time from one start attempt to the next is doubled each time, starting from an adjustable waiting time.

-7.5.3.7.
+7.5.5.7.
 Program stop function

-To simplify the burner settings in connection with commissioning and service work, the program sequence of the LMV26 / LMV36 can be stopped at the following positions:
+To simplify the burner settings in connection with commissioning and service work, the program sequence of the LMV36 can be stopped at the following positions:

 Air damper in prepurge position

 Ignition position

 Interval 1

 Interval 2

+52